 Notwithstanding the above requirements, the modeled reserve shall be the higher of that produced by the model investment strategy and that produced by substituting an alternative investment strategy in which the fixed income reinvestment assets have the same weighted average life (WAL) as the reinvestment assets in the model investment strategy and are all public non-callable corporate bonds with gross asset spreads, asset default costs and investment expenses by projection year that are consistent with a credit quality blend of 50% PBR credit rating 6 (A2/A) and 50% PBR credit rating 3 (Aa2/AA).

-Policy loans, equities and derivative instruments associated with the execution of a clearly defined hedging strategy (in compliance with Section 7.L) are not affected by this requirement.
+Policy loans, equities and derivative instruments associated with the execution of a CDHS (in compliance with the definition of CDHS in VM-01) or a SHS that is required to be modeled pursuant to Section 7.K.4 are not affected by this requirement.

 VM-20 Section 7.K